ntr0pie/ntr0pie.github.io/docs/source/stream.rst

 ----

-| "*If it happened before you were born, get over it.*" -- Naval
+| "If it happened before you were born, get over it." -- Naval

 ----

-| "*Everything in moderation, including moderation.*" -- Oscar Wilde
+| "Everything in moderation, including moderation." -- Oscar Wilde

 ----